Information for Authors

 Submission of Manuscripts

 All correspondence concerning submissions is between the author, Editor-in-Chief and Editorial Assistant.
-To submit your paper for consideration, visit the web submission system (ScholarOne Manuscript) found at http://tevc-ieee.manuscriptcentral.com.
+To submit your paper for consideration, visit the IEEE Author Portal system for this journal at: https://ieee.atyponrex.com/journal/TEVC-IEEE.
 There you can create a new account or use an existing one if you have one, and submit a first draft of a new manuscript.
 This Transactions is devoted to archival reports of work that have not been published elsewhere.
 Specifically, conference papers and book chapters that have been published previously are not acceptable unless until they have been enhanced significantly.
 Ensure that "Comments to Editor-in-Chief" you state that the work submitted has not been published elsewhere, nor is it under review currently by another publication.

 All IEEE journals require an Open Researcher and Contributor ID (ORCID) for all authors.
 ORCID is a persistent unique identifier for researchers and functions similarly to an article’s Digital Object Identifier (DOI).
 ORCIDs enable accurate attribution and improved discoverability of an author’s published work.
 The author will need a registered ORCID in order to submit a manuscript or review a proof in this journal.

 The TEVC follows the format standards of the IEEE.
 All papers must be submitted in the IEEE two-column format and must not include the names nor the affiliations of its authors.
 Papers not in the correct format will be returned without review.
 For manuscript preparation guidelines, visit the Preparation of Papers for IEEE Transactions and Journals at the following URL: http://www.ieee.org/publications_standards/publications/authors/authors_journals.html.